-- A. THDA retains the authority to determine eligibility to receive Noncompetitive Housing Credits and the amount of Noncompetitive Housing Credit to be allocated to the development, up to the maximum amount eligible with MTBA financing.
-Any development seeking Noncompetitive Housing Credits must apply for and is subject to applicable QAP in the same calendar year in which MTBA is committed.
-An application for Noncompetitive Housing Credits is subject to eligibility and threshold requirements as well as fees, including monitoring fees, found in the QAP.
-Receipt of a Firm Commitment Letter does not guarantee receipt of Noncompetitive Housing Credits. - B. The maximum amount of annual Noncompetitive Housing Credit that may be allocated to a single development is restricted to one million three hundred thousand dollars (\$1,300,000).
-In making this determination, THDA will consider the physical location of the development; the relationships among owners, developers, management agents, and other development team participants; the structure of financing; and any other information which might clarify whether applications reflect a single development or multiple developments. - C. If a development or proposed development submits an Initial Application for Competitive Housing Credits and an application for MTBA and Noncompetitive Housing Credits for the same development, the Initial Application for Competitive Housing Credits will be deemed ineligible. - D. The maximum obtainable rents supported by the Market Study will be expected to support reasonable operating expenses and maximum mortgage debt service prior to Noncompetitive Housing Credits filling any financial "gaps".
+- A. THDA will determine eligibility for Noncompetitive Housing Credits and the amount of Noncompetitive Housing Credit to be allocated to a development, up to the maximum amount permissible with MTBA financing.
+Any development seeking Noncompetitive Housing Credits must apply for and is subject to the applicable QAP in the same calendar year in which MTBA is committed.
+An application for Noncompetitive Housing Credits is subject to eligibility and threshold requirements as well as fees, including monitoring fees, found in the applicable QAP.
+Receipt of a Firm Commitment Letter does not guarantee receipt of Noncompetitive Housing Credits. - B. The maximum amount of annual Noncompetitive Housing Credit that may be allocated to a single development is three million dollars (\$3,000,000).
+In making this determination, THDA will consider the physical location of the development; the relationships among owners, developers, management agents, and other development team participants; the structure of financing; and any other information that might clarify whether applications reflect a single development or multiple developments. - C. If an Initial Application for Competitive Housing Credits and an application for MTBA and Noncompetitive Housing Credits are submitted for the same development, the Initial Application for Competitive Housing Credits will be deemed ineligible. - D. The maximum obtainable rents supported by the Market Study must be proposed for the proposed development and must support reasonable operating expenses and maximum mortgage debt service prior to Noncompetitive Housing Credits filling any financial "gaps".
 This may require additional financing from other sources over and above the maximum amount of MTBA or Noncompetitive Housing Credit committed to the development by THDA.